yassirbelarche/Real-estate-price-analysis-and-prediction/README.md

 - **Error Histogram**: Distribution of prediction errors for model evaluation.
 ![Histogram of Actual vs. Predicted Prices](images/Histogram%20of%20Actual%20vs.%20Predicted%20Prices.png)

-*Note*: Screenshots of these plots can be added to the repository’s `images/` folder and linked here.

 ## Challenges and Solutions
 - **High-Cardinality Variables**: Simplified `ville` by grouping into "Paris" and "Banlieue" to reduce dimensionality.
 - **Outliers**: Removed entries with erroneous data to improve model accuracy.
 - **Encoding Issues**: Corrected special characters in text data for accurate categorization.

-These solutions demonstrate problem-solving skills in data engineering.

 ## Future Work
 - Incorporate additional features, such as proximity to amenities or market trends.